klundberg/klundberg.github.io/_posts/2018-12-09-pokemon-yellow-arbitrary-code-execution-reference.md

 ## That's it!

 If there's any other pokemon enthusiasts out there who know of other item codes (or who want me to add red/blue or european/japanese codes) let me know!
+If I come across any other interesting item codes, I'll update this post!